NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

     nuget push MyPackage.snupkg
     ```

 1. You can also push both primary and symbol packages at the same time using the below command.
-Both, .nupkg and .snupkg files need to be present in the current folder.
+Both .nupkg and .snupkg files need to be present in the current folder.

     ```cli
     nuget push MyPackage.nupkg
     ```

-In this case, NuGet will publish to nuget.org the `MyPackage.nupkg` first followed by `MyPackage.snupkg`.
+NuGet will publish to nuget.org the `MyPackage.nupkg` first, followed by `MyPackage.snupkg`.

 ## NuGet.org symbol server